 Routine Hospital TeleNeurology

-Business hour access, within the same business day to a general neurologist.
-Typical conditions include headache, sub-acute stroke, encephalopathy, vertigo, weakness, cognitive changes, seizure, etc.
+For non-emergent conditions, we provide same business day connections to a general neurologist.
+Typical conditions for routine TeleNeurology consultations include headache, sub-acute stroke, encephalopathy, vertigo, weakness, cognitive changes, and seizure.

 Our implementation process is streamlined to ensure you have the appropriate technology and training to effectively serve your patients.
 Our program will guide you through every step of the process and will ensure you have the clarity and information you need to move forward swiftly.
 Once your local medical and technical champions have been identified, and deployed and tested your technologies, we conduct three carefully designed training sessions to ensure the comfort of your staff.
 With our clinical and technical support processes, your staff will have the confidence to accurately and safely treat your patients.
 During our last training session, we will simulate a real video consult from request to patient examination.
 After go-live our teams continue to work together to carefully screen and identify areas for continuous improvement.